 carries a white light on the upper left edge.

-In former DR area, a distant signal that is not mounted in conjunction with a main signal may display only one light.
+In former DR area, a distant signal that is not mounted in conjunction with a main signal usually displays only one light.
 The Vr 2 aspect may have the amber and green lights exchanged to avoid confusion with the Hl 3a aspect.
 Also, a repeater signal may not have the white light but may be marked with a special post plate.

 When a distant signal and a main signal are mounted at one post, the main signal is on the upper position.
 If that main signal shows "stop", the distant signal is dark: